Detecting positive correlations in a multivariate sample: Clique model

 \section{Clique model}

-In this section we focus on the clique model.
-We derive corollaries of the \thmref{lower} in various ranges of the parameters and compare them with the performance bounds for the squared-sum test and the scan statistics-based test considered in \secref{tests}.
+In this section, we discuss the implications of the general results of the previous sections for the clique model.
+We derive a lower bound based on Theorem~\ref{thm:lower} in various ranges of the parameters and compare it with the performance bounds for the squared-sum test and the scan statistics-based test considered in Section~\ref{sec:tests}.
+We also propose a goodness-of-fit test for the case where $\rho\to1$, and consider two alternative tests that take computational considerations into account.
+A~digest is provided at the end of the section.